yogeshwarkulkarni/AddToCartAutomation-Amazon/README.md

 ## Features :
 - Search an Item
-- Open Item
+- Open an Item
 - Add to cart
-- Assert if added to the cart
+- Assert if item added to the cart
 - Page Object style mechanism

 ## Tools and Technologies